 Sampling

+In 2010, 1,000 PCPs were randomly sampled for the study, 250 from each health plan.
+Of these, 884 met the study criteria.
 In 2020, 896 PCPs were randomly sampled for the study, some 220 from each health plan.
-Of these, 866 met the study criteria.
+Of these, 725 met the study criteria.
 In keeping with the selection criteria, only a small percentage responded that their main job was not in primary care.
-The result totaled 725 physicians.
-Added to these were the 884 physicians who were sampled and met the criteria in the first round, the survey of 2010.
-The final sample for the study thus numbered 1,780 primary physicians.
+The combined sample for the study thus numbered 1,609 primary physicians.
 Representative, stratified random sampling was performed of physicians from the four national health plans.

 Data Collection

-Data collection began in May 2019 and ended in January 2020.
-Most of the physicians completed the questionnaire online (79%).
-The remainder did so either by telephone (18%) or fax (3%).
+Data collection in 2010 conducted between August and December 2010.
+In 2010 most of the physicians completed the questionnaire by telephone or received the questionnaire by fax or regular post (86%).
+Data collection in 2020 began in May 2019 and ended in January 2020.
+In 2020 most of the physicians completed the questionnaire online (82%).
+The remainder did so either by telephone or fax.
+The combined list of sampled physicians from each health plan was examined thoroughly to identify any duplicates and each participant was given a unique link to fill out the questionnaire so that each participant could complete the questionnaire only once.

+Before starting the data collection in both 2010 and 2020 each health plan director gave a permission to lunch the study and approach the physicians working in that health plan.
 All the physicians in the sample received notice by email explaining the study and making it clear that they were under no obligation to complete the questionnaire.
 The notice was linked to the questionnaire.
-The physicians were also alerted to the possibility of responding by telephone, regular post, or fax.
+The physicians were alerted to the possibility of responding by email, telephone, regular post, or fax.
 Throughout the period of data collection, physicians who had not yet responded received reminders by telephone or email.

 Response Rate and Weighting

+In 2010 605 of the PCPs who met the study criteria – 69% of the sample – completed the questionnaire.
 In 2020, 450 PCPs - or 62% of the sample - who met the study criteria completed the questionnaire.
-To these we added the 605 physicians who had completed the questionnaire in 2010 (response rate 69%).
+The main reasons for non-response was refusal to participate in the study (18%) and difficulty in making contact (20%).

 From both rounds of the study together, 1,055 PCPs completed the questionnaire.
-The main reasons for non-response was refusal to participate in the study (18%) and difficulty in making contact (20%).
+Response rate of the combined sample was 65%.
+The large number of respondents along with the high response rate indicate the quality of the survey.

 The data were weighted to adjust for differences across plans in the number of employed nurses and response rates.
+The weighting was performed in several steps, first the sample ratio was calculated by dividing the number of physicians sampled for the purpose of the study by the number of physicians working in each health plan.
+Then the standardized number of physicians in each health plan was calculated by multiplying the sample ratio by the number of physicians.
+Finally, the weight was calculated for each health plan by dividing the standardized number of physicians by the number of interviews conducted in each health plan.

 Instrument